 To address whether the market for GI fellows yields a different outcome when it used a centralized match than before or after, we purchased data from the AMA that includes the career path of every living U.S. physician who has completed, or is currently completing a GI fellowship, is a board certified gastroenterologist or claims gastroenterology as a specialty (see Niederle and Roth 2003b).
 The data consist of the year in which each physician graduated from medical school and finished each residency, the location of each residency, and the medical school attended.
-Of the 15,187 entries we have a total of 9180 fellows that completed a residency and a subsequent GI fellowship in the US after 1977.
-They do their residency in 433 different hospital codes and come from 680 residencies.
+Of the 15,187 entries we have a total of 9180 fellows who completed a residency and a subsequent GI fellowship in the US after 1977.
+They do their fellowship in 433 different hospital codes and come from 680 residencies.

 Figure 3 shows the mobility of those fellows before, during, and after the fellowship match (i.e. whether they move to a different program, a different city or a different state between their residency and the fellowship).
+We shall view 1997 as the first year in which the market was no longer effectively organized via the match.
+That is gastroenterology fellows who got hired in 1997, started employment in 1998 and finished in 2001 will have obtained their job after the match had started to break down.
 Note that the figure shows each fellow by the date when they ended their fellowship.
-Since fellowships were required to be 2 years before 1996, but three years since then, and the match operates a year before employment starts, gastroenterologists ending their fellowship in 1989 were the first ones that could have gone through a match, while those ending in 2001 were those that had no functioning match anymore.
-We shall view 1997 as the first year in which the market was no longer effectively organized via the match.
-That is gastroenterology fellows who got hired in 1997, started employment in 1998 and hence finished in 2001 will have obtained their job after the match had started to break down.
+Since fellowships were required to be 2 years before 1996, but three years since then, and the match operates a year before employment starts, gastroenterologists ending their fellowship in 1989 were the first ones who could have gone through a match, while those ending in 2001 were those who had no functioning match anymore.